How Ethnic Studies Can Reduce Racial Achievement Gaps

 As other jurisdictions try to repeat the successes of the Tucson and San Francisco programs, key core components must be included to maximize educational effectiveness:

 - Effective ethnic studies classes should count for core credit and must be oriented to the cultural contexts of the students and taught by well-trained teachers.
 Effective classes cannot be mere electives, because many of the students who can benefit did not like the first language arts or social studies classes they took and will not voluntarily sign up for second classes.
 Therefore, ethnic studies courses must count for core credit.
 Also, it is worth noting that teachers in both Tucson and San Francisco trained extensively in ethnic studies curricula and pedagogy over a period of several years.
-It would be a mistake to think that teacher with routine qualifications in other areas can teach ethnic studies courses effectively.
+It would be a mistake to think that teachers with routine qualifications in other areas can teach ethnic studies courses effectively.

 - Ethnic studies programs should target low-performing students, but not be remedial.
 In both Tucson and San Francisco, remarkably, students who were previously very low-performing showed dramatic improvements after taking ethnic studies classes.
 However, these courses were not remedial – and that was important, because students frequently believe that “remedial” classes are aimed at the unintelligent.
 Both the Tucson and San Francisco programs were academically challenging, and teachers repeatedly told students that they are scholars of their communities.